withfig/autocomplete/README.md

 ## Add a completion spec for a CLI tool
 Looking to improve autocomplete functionality or add support for your favorite CLI tool?
 We welcome contributions for new specs!

 Completion specs are defined in a *declarative* JSON schema, that specifies `subcommands`, `options` and `arguments`.
-Suggestions are generated from the information in the spec itself, but can also by determined dynamically by running shell commands or reading local files.
+Suggestions can be generated dynamically by running shell commands or reading local files, in addition to the information in the spec itself.

 **For more documentation and tutorials**, visit [withfig.com/docs](https://withfig.com/docs/autocomplete/getting-started)